cloudsufi/salesforce/docs/Salesforce-streamingsource.md

 **Login Url:** Salesforce OAuth2 login url.

+**Use Connection:** Whether to use a connection.
+If a connection is used, you do not need to provide the credentials.

+**Connection:** Name of the connection to use.

 **Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before time out.

 **Topic Name:** Salesforce push topic name.
 Plugin will track updates from this topic.
 If the topic does